ModelPredictiveControl.jl: advanced process control made easy in Julia

 It focuses on modern MPCs that rely on a closed-loop state estimator for the feedback.
-The package currently implements the Luenberger observer and all the classical Kalman-type filters.
+The package currently implements all the classical Kalman-type filters.
 It also incorporates an internal model control structure, as a more traditional approach.
 In addition, the analog of predictive control but for state estimation, the moving horizon estimator (MHE), is also available to solve constrained estimation problems.
-The user can also provide its own feedback strategy by defining a new state estimator subtype.
+The user can also disable the built-in observer and provide its own feedback strategy.

 Linear plant models are automatically augmented with an appropriate representation of the unmeasured disturbances based on observability (customizable).
+Additionnaly, C code generation is available for linear controllers via \texttt{LinearMPC.jl}, which can be used for real-time applications on embedded platforms.
 For the nonlinear case, the user chooses to add integrated white noise on the input or output for each channel.
 The \texttt{JuMP.jl} interface allows changing the solver quickly among many open-source and commercial optimization software (local and global).
-As generic Julia functions can be differentiated using automatic differentiation, the gradient and Jacobian of the objective/constraint function for nonlinear MPCs are computed automatically within machine precision.
-This also applies for the extended Kalman Filter, and also adaptive laws based on successive linearizations of a nonlinear plant model.
+As generic Julia functions can be differentiated using automatic differentiation, the gradient, Jacobian and Hessian of the objective/constraint function for nonlinear MPCs are computed automatically within machine precision.
+The \texttt{DifferentiationInterfaces.jl} dependency allows to easily switch between different automatic differentiation or finite difference tools, while efficiently handling the possible sparsity of the problem.
+This also applies for the extended Kalman Filter, as well as adaptive laws based on successive linearizations of a nonlinear plant model.

-Also, by leveraging the multiple dispatch paradigm of Julia, nonlinear controllers based on linear models (e.g., economic MPC) evaluate the predictions with matrix algebra instead of a \texttt{for} loop, which is generally more efficient especially for the constraint handling.
+By leveraging the multiple dispatch paradigm of Julia, nonlinear controllers based on linear models (e.g., economic MPC) evaluate the predictions with matrix algebra instead of a \texttt{for} loop, which is generally more efficient especially for the constraint handling.
 More precisely, when a function of the package is called, the exact implementation that will be executed (a ``method'') depends on both the types of the controller and the plant model, to select the most appropriate block of code.
 Both soft and hard constraints on inputs, input increments, outputs, and terminal states are supported.
 The MHE state and noise estimates also support constraint relaxation.